vsvankhede/ISTOptionPane/README.md

 # ISTOptionPane

 This library is for good look &amp; feel for JOptionPane.
 * easy to use
 * Eye catching ui

+To use this library first download .jar files from jar folder.
+Then import this jar file to your project.

 To set title and the question in ISTOptionPane
 Use following code